DirkOlhaiser/RoniaKit/README.md

 target_link_libraries(appTarget PRIVATE RoniaKit RoniaKitGauges) # <-
 ```

+### Integrating with QMake
+If you are using QMake, follow these steps described in `include/qmake includes/QMake Setup.md`

+---

 ## Usage
 To use a gauge component, simply import the library in your QML file and set its properties as needed: